 Overhead structures like wood pergolas and trellises help shield a deck from the sun, adding a pleasantly dappled shade pattern.
 However, they can be costly to install and challenging to maintain over the years.

 Shade sails are a cool, eye-catching alternative.
 Made of UV-resistant polyethylene knit fabric, sails are triangular, square, and rectangular, and come in a variety of colors.
 They produce a muted, diffuse light, cutting the glare of full sunlight while still permitting light into windows adjacent to the deck.
 Shade is not all the sails offer.
 Many homeowners consider shade sails a form of aerial sculpture and delight in watching them rise and fall gently in the evening breeze.

-Shade sails for a 16 x 20-foot deck would cost about $5,500 when professionally installed.
+Shade sails for a 16-foot-by-20-foot deck would cost about $5,500 when professionally installed.
 (Expect to pay at least 30% more for a custom-built pergola of comparable size.)
 If you have a smaller installation in mind, you can buy a 12-foot triangular shade at your home center for as little as $200.
 However, bear in mind that a sail can exert a mighty force on a windy day and must be attached to the framing of the house or to steel or wooden poles set in concrete.
 A professional installation is recommended.

 Related: 5 Deck Makeover Projects Under $300